-The Anoka Technical College Legal Assistant (LA) diploma is a 35-credit online program that consists of technical legal specialty courses plus a core of general education classes designed to develop basic skills.
+The Anoka Technical College Legal Office Specialist diploma is a 34-credit online program that consists of administrative support and legal courses to provide graduates with a specialty area in legal studies and an advanced knowledge of administrative support skills.

-This online program combines basic administrative assistant courses with specialized legal courses to provide graduates a broad based skill set for success in the work place.
+This online program combines administrative support specialist courses with specialized legal courses to provide graduates a broadbased skill set for success in the workplace including legal specialty skills.